hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 ## Management Center

 Hazelcast Management Center enables you to monitor and manage your cluster members running Hazelcast.
-In addition to monitoring overall state of your clusters, you can also analyze and browse your data structures in detail, update map configurations and take thread dump from members.
+In addition to monitoring overall state of your clusters, you can also analyze and browse your data structures in detail, update map configurations and take thread dumps from members.
 With its scripting and console module, you can run scripts (JavaScript, Groovy, etc.) and commands on your members.

 ### Installing Management Center

-You have two options for installing Hazelcast Management Center.
-You can either deploy the `mancenter`-*version*`.war` application into your Java application server/container or you can start Hazelcast Management Center from the command line and then have the Hazelcast cluster members communicate with that web application.
+You have two options for installing Hazelcast Management Center:
+- deploy the `mancenter`-*version*`.war` application into your Java application server/container,
+- or start Hazelcast Management Center from the command line and then have the Hazelcast cluster members communicate with that web application.
 This means that your members should know the URL of the `mancenter` application before they start.

 Here are the steps.